 Open Learning Faculty Member

 An Open Learning Faculty Member is available to assist students.
-The primary communication is by phone if you are taking the print version of the course and through "Mail" tool in the Learning Environment if you are taking the web version.
-You will receive the necessary contact information when you start your course.
+Students will receive the necessary contact information at the start of your course.